History of Botswana: Presidency of Ian Khama

 The Public Service Act took effect in 2010, legalising strikes for civil servants under some circumstances.
-The following year, the Botswana Federation of Public Sector Unions (BOFEPUSU) led a two-month strike among the nation's civil service to demand a 16% pay, and the government responded by removing thousands of employees from their positions.
+The following year, the Botswana Federation of Public Sector Unions (BOFEPUSU) led a two-month strike among the nation's civil service to demand a 16% pay raise, and the government responded by removing thousands of employees from their positions.
 The removals were overseen by Mokgweetsi Masisi, the Minister for Presidential Affairs.
 To oppose the government's position, BOFEPUSU facilitated a merger of major opposition parties into the Umbrella for Democratic Change (UDC).
 This new group was led by Duma Boko, who had taken charge of the BNF in 2010 and moderated its rhetoric.

 Khama implemented strong conservation reforms during his presidency, especially regarding hunting.
-While applauded internationally and forming the reputation of Botswana as a "green miracle", they were met with frustration domestically because of the unilateral top-down means they were implemented, especially from those living in the designated conservation areas.
+While applauded internationally and forming the reputation of Botswana as a "green miracle", they were met with frustration domestically because of the unilateral top-down means they were implemented through, especially from those living in the designated conservation areas.
 These policies included an escalation of military anti-poaching practices; anti-poaching units were equipped with automatic firearms to complement a shoot-to-kill policy against suspected poachers.

 The BDP retained its majority in the legislature after the following election, but for the first time it did so with only a plurality of the popular vote.
 Ian Khama then appointed Masisi as his vice-president.
 The decision was controversial because of Masisi's inexperience relative to other possible choices.
 According to Mogae, Masisi was chosen with the understanding that he would appoint Tshekedi Khama II as vice-president after taking the presidency himself.
 Botsalo Ntuane was elected Secretary General of the BDP in 2015 on a platform of anti-corruption and electoral reform.
 This threatened the entrenched nature of the BDP, and Ntuane found a political rival in Masisi.
 Khama was hostile to the press, especially toward outlets that disagreed with his administration's actions.
-He had two journalists charged with sedition in 2017, but the chargers were later dropped.
+He had two journalists charged with sedition in 2017, but the charges were later dropped.